Simsreal/simsreal/CONTRIBUTING.md

 * Enriched sensory experience is crucial for AGI's consciousness.
 * AGI relies on *on-the-fly* learning where it takes place at "now" and "here".
 Traditional training-deployment does not apply here.
 * AGI's consciousness is emergent and a product of memory, perceptions, and available context.
-* AGI's consciousness is driven/ guided by instincts.
+* AGI's consciousness is driven/ guided by instincts, and thus their behaviours.
 * AGI can only act on controllable joints/limbs.

 ## Prerequisites